Graduate Certificate in Psychiatric-Mental Health Nurse Practitioner

 - Evidence of satisfactory health status, including immunity to chicken pox, rubella, rubeola, and hepatitis A and B (by titer); documentation of Tdap (tetanus, diphtheria, pertussis) immunization within the past 10 years; annual PPD skin test or health examination indicating freedom from active tuberculosis; documentation of an annual HIV test (results not required); and

-- The results of the SON-sanctioned national level criminal background check.
+- Results of the SON-sanctioned national-level criminal background check.

 Students are required to provide their own transportation to clinical sites.
-They are also responsible for their portion of the cost of audio conferencing.
+They are also responsible for their portion of the cost of audio-conferencing.
 Students must have access to a personal computer and reasonable Internet connectivity.
-All students are expected to have graduate-level writing and American Psychological Association (APA) referencing skills, as well as basic computer and typing skills prior to entry into the nursing program, for example:
+Prior to entry into the nursing program, students are expected to have graduate level writing and American Psychological Association (APA) referencing skills, as well as basic computer and typing skills, for example:

 - Word processing,